chenxingqiang/secret-learn/doc/modules/array_api.rst

 For more details, refer to SciPy's `Array API documentation
 <https://docs.scipy.org/doc/scipy/dev/api-dev/array_api.html#using-array-api-standard-support>`_.

-Some jax-sklearn estimators that primarily rely on NumPy (as opposed to using Cython) to implement the algorithmic logic of their `fit`, `predict` or `transform` methods can be configured to accept any Array API compatible input data structures and automatically dispatch operations to the underlying namespace
+Some secret-learn estimators that primarily rely on NumPy (as opposed to using Cython) to implement the algorithmic logic of their `fit`, `predict` or `transform` methods can be configured to accept any Array API compatible input data structures and automatically dispatch operations to the underlying namespace